CopilotLive/sdk-android-examples/README.md

       val appearance = CopilotAppearance(
           toolbarColor = "#E9FBFB", // Background color for the toolbar bar backgroundColor = "#E9FBFB", // Background for the main UI
-          titleText = "Copilot Assistant" // Title displayed in the tool bar )
+          toolbarTintColor = "#000000", // Tint color for the toolbar icons titleText = "Copilot Assistant" // Title displayed in the tool bar )